Voltstro/Pootis-Bot/README.md

 ## Quick Notes

-* This is the first piece of software that I have publicly release, there are bound to be mistakes and pieces of code that aren't "professional" or whatever
+* This is the first piece of software that I have publicly released, there are bound to be mistakes and pieces of code that aren't "professional" or whatever you want to say.
 * The name 'Pootis-Bot' was suggested by my friend.
-Yes, I know what game it is from
+Yes, I know what game it is from, I play it!
-* The robot Heavy icon is Valves
+* The robot heavy icon is Valve Corporation’s model.
-* Thanks for Discord for generaly being awesome
+* Thanks for Discord for generaly being awesome (most of the time).